hc-b666/hc-b666/README.md

 Front-End Developer
 -------------------

 Hi, everyone!
 I am Muhammadbobur Abdukarimov, level 4 student at Westminster International University in Tashkent, specializing in Business Information Systems.
-Passionate about Front-End Development and currently honing skills in HTML, CSS and JavaScript.
+Passionate about Front-End Development and currently honing skills in HTML, CSS, JavaScript and Node.js.
 Eager to explore Backend Development in the future to build a well-rounded skill set.
 Professional Free Fire gamer.

 * 🌍  I'm based in Tashkent, Uzbekistan
 * ✉️  You can contact me at [bobur0218programmer@gmail.com](mailto:bobur0218programmer@gmail.com)